 - Improve product placement and cross-selling strategies

-Demand Forecasting: Analyzing historical data to predict future sales trends
+Demand forecasting: Analyzing historical data to predict future sales trends

 - Incorporate seasonal patterns, economic indicators, and marketing events